Skip to Content

 How Do I Use Chat Tools?

-Press Ctrl/Cmd + K to ask a free-form question.
-Or select text and right-click to run an agent on just that selection, such as explain, expand, simplify, or cite.
+Ask a free-form question in the chat panel, or select text and right-click to run an agent on just that selection: expand shorthand, reformat, reason, or cite.
 In both cases the result comes back as a pending suggestion you accept or reject.

 What Happens When Rosetta Suggests An Edit?